XamkGamelab/ARmageddon/README.md

   -**Do not add any training data here**

-  -The data folder here is just an example to show what the data structure should look like.
+  -The data_example folder here is just an example to show what the data structure should look like.
 You will replace it in your ***LOCAL*** train directory.

   -train_val_split script splits your training data into train and validation folders